INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Endovascular and surgical treatment

-- an indisputable indication is DAVF Borden types II and III or Cognard IIb-V because of the high risk of bleeding (an annual risk of ~8%)
+- an indisputable indication is for DAVF Borden types II and III or Cognard IIb-V due to the high risk of bleeding (an annual risk is ~8%)

 - type I with severe tinnitus may also be indicated for endovascular treatment